v-technologies/simpl-es/Readme.md

 Installation
 ------------

-The simpliest way to install and use Simpl-ES is to use Composer, as there is a package on Packagist.
+The simplest way to install and use Simpl-ES is to use Composer, as there is a package on Packagist.
 Just add this to your project composer.json file :

 	{
 		"minimum-stability": "dev",